OhioBWC - Basics: (Policy library) - File

 4. Employer with previous grant.

-An employer applies for a safety grant to purchase an automated packaging system at a cost of $75,000.
+An employer applies for a safety grant to purchase an automated packaging system costing $75,000.
 The employer received two previous grants: One on April 1, 2020, for $15,000 and another on October 20, 2021, for $25,000.

-Response: The employer’s eligibility cycle is three (3) years.
+Response: The employer’s eligibility cycle is three years.
 The employer’s earliest grant is dated April 1, 2020.
 Since the employer has already received the maximum of $40,000 in this cycle, the employer will once again be eligible on April 1, 2023, for another $40,000.

 5. Financing.

 An employer requests $40,000 in grant funds to assist with the purchase of a $65,000 conveyor system.
-The employer states in the application it will need to obtain a business loan for its portion of the project through a local bank.
+The employer states in the application that it will need to obtain a business loan for its portion of the project through a local bank.

 Response: Upon approval and receipt of the grant funds, the employer must pay the $40,000 BWC grant directly to the equipment vendor for the purchase of the conveyor system.
 The employer may obtain a loan of $25,000 for the remaining cost of the conveyor system.
 The employer must provide BWC with the following: an invoice from the equipment vendor for the total purchase amount of $65,000, a copy of the loan agreement for $25,000, proof of the $25,000 loan payment made to the equipment vendor, and a copy of the cancelled check from the employer to the vendor in the amount of $40,000.